AFL North Coast: List of AFL North Coast Senior grand finals

 The grand finals of 1982–1986 were played at Englands Park, Coffs Harbour.

 The grand finals of 1987–1988 were played at Centennial Oval, Woolgoolga.

 The grand finals of 1989–1993 were played at Fitzroy Oval, Coffs Harbour.

-Every grand final since 1994 has been played at the International Stadium, Coffs Harbour.
+Every grand final since 1994 has been played at the Coffs Harbour International Stadium, Coffs Harbour.

 In the uncompleted 2021 season, Coffs Harbour Breakers were acknowledged as winners of the Minor Premiership.

 List of AFL North Coast Women's grand finals

 In the uncompleted 2021 season, Coffs Harbour Breakers were acknowledged as winners of the Minor Premiership.

 General statistics

 Woodlock Medal

 In 2004 a medal was struck to honour the many years of service Jim and Jill Woodlock each gave to the league as administrators and Life Members.
 The Woodlock Medal is awarded to the player judged as the best on ground in a senior grand final.

 The first year the medal was awarded, North Coffs midfielder Greg Jarman edged out teammate Brad Giri for the award.

 Teenager Jack Gillingham became the first player to be awarded two Woodlock Medals when he won the coveted award in 2009 and 2010 when Sawtell-Toormina comfortably won the grand final.

-In the history of the award, no player from a losing grand final team has been the recipient.
+In the history of the award, only one player from a losing grand final team has been the recipient (Jai Langenberg).